 Animal Crossing: New Horizons director, Aya Kyogoku, lied in an interview with WaPo.

 “In some games you don’t even get the option to play as a male or female protagonist, you must play the character that is specifically written for the game’s story.
 Sometimes you play as other-wordly beings whose biological sex attributes may be completely different to humans… and people in the west are upset because you can play as a boy or a girl?”
 The insider vented in his email.

 “A lot of people here in Japan are very confused with anger about gender in games,” he told us.
 “When we read your article about the outrage that you can now also play as a girl villager we were very surprised.”

 The insider later revealed that the changes to the ‘gender roles’ was only done to the English version of the game and all they had to do was remove the words ‘boy’ and ‘girl’ from the game and change ‘choose sex’ to ‘choose style’.
 He also claimed that a lot of the developers laughed at the idea.

 Animal Crossing dev admits gender was only removed from English version due to LGBTQ threats.

-However, the games director, Aya Kyogoku, went on record with far-left leaning WaPo (who have now changed their tagline to ‘democracy dies in darkness’), went against the evidence and contradicted the insiders statement.
+However, the games director, Aya Kyogoku, went on record with far-left leaning blog, WaPo (who have now changed their tagline to ‘democracy dies in darkness’), and her comments went against the evidence and contradicted the insiders statement.

 “New Horizons’s flexible nature extends to character customization too.
 Clothing items and hairstyles aren’t restricted by gender, giving players more options on how to represent themselves in the game.
 This level of fine-tuning your character is ‘not just about gender,’ Kyogoku said, but relates to the team’s overall feeling that “society is shifting to valuing a lot of people’s different identities.”